Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Introduction

-Decay of metastable turbulence has been studied in various systems aside from parallel shear flows. \citet{rempel2010supertransient} simulated turbulent-to-laminar decay in magnetized Keplerian shear flow, finding that mean lifetimes increase exponentially with the magnetic Reynolds number. \citet{linkmann2015sudden} simulated turbulent-to-simple-flow decay in isotropic turbulence forced by negative damping at large scales.
-They find that mean lifetimes increase superexponentially with their Reynolds number, as with puff or spot decay in shear flows, but there is no analogue of the splitting mechanism.
+Decay of metastable turbulence has also been studied in various systems beyond parallel shear flows. \citet{rempel2010supertransient} simulated turbulent-to-laminar decay in magnetized Keplerian shear flow, finding that mean lifetimes increase exponentially with the magnetic Reynolds number. \citet{linkmann2015sudden} simulated turbulent-to-simple-flow decay in isotropic turbulence forced by negative damping at large scales.
+They find that mean lifetimes increase superexponentially with that system's Reynolds number, as with puff or spot decay in shear flows, but there is no analogue of the splitting mechanism.

 Several systems display transitions from one turbulent state to another, as in our present study, rather than decay to a simple state. \citet{gayout2021rare} report transitions between two turbulent states in wind tunnel experiments where fluid interacts with a pendulum, and \citet{de2022bistability} report transitions into and out of a vortex condensate state in simulations of body-forced turbulence that is triply periodic with a small period in one direction.
 In both studies the direction of the transition depends on the control parameter. \citet{gayout2021rare} suggest that lifetimes for each transition direction depend double-exponentially on the control parameter.
 On the other hand, \citet{de2022bistability} suggest that lifetimes diverge at a finite critical value of the control parameter, with the critical value and the rate of divergence differing between the two transition directions.